socialfoundations/error-parity/README.md

 # Given any trained model that outputs real-valued scores
 fair_clf = RelaxedThresholdOptimizer(
     predictor=lambda X: model.predict_proba(X)[:, -1],   # for sklearn API
     # predictor=model,            # use this for a callable model
-    constraint="equalized_odds",
+    constraint="equalized_odds",  # other constraints are available
     tolerance=0.05,               # fairness constraint tolerance
 )

 # Fit the fairness adjustment on some data